 The risk of modern slavery occurring in the University’s workforce is mitigated by ensuring that staff are recruited following robust recruitment policies.
 We are rigorous in checking that all new recruits have the right to work in the UK.

-The University adopted the APUC Supply Chain Code of Conduct in all its regulated procurements.
+The University employed the APUC Supply Chain Code of Conduct in all its regulated procurements.

 Sustainability considerations were addressed in all regulated procurements (over and above adherence to the Code).

-The University will continue to address modern slavery directly through the use of minimum standards, ‘fit for purpose’ specifications and appropriate contract management.
+The University will continue to address modern slavery directly by using minimum standards, ‘fit for purpose’ specifications and appropriate contract management.

 The University will continue to support the various ‘live’ cross-sectoral initiatives to address modern slavery risk in supply chains.